-‘World’s Hottest Nurse’ Lauren Drain Flaunts Shapely Thighs In Skintight Leggings At Red Rock Canyon
+'World's Hottest Nurse' Lauren Drain Flaunts Shapely Thighs In Skintight Leggings At Red Rock Canyon

 "You have the best physique I have ever seen," a fourth complimented alongside a single heart.

 Last week, The Inquisitr reported that Lauren sizzled in another racy look.
-In the sizzling photo, she wore unbuttoned Daisy Dukes that left little to the imagination.
+In that photo, she wore unbuttoned Daisy Dukes which left little to the imagination.